Boundary actions of Bass-Serre Trees and the applications to $C^*$-algebras: Introduction

 \begin{customcor}{2} Let $G$ be the $C^*$-simple groups mentioned above, i.e., \begin{itemize} \item certain fundamental groups of reduced graphs of groups in Theorem \ref{thm: boundary action}, \ref{thm: A}, and \ref{thm: C} \item certain tubular groups in Theorem \ref{thm: B}, \item outer automorphism groups of BS groups $\out(BS(p, 2p))$ for $p>1$ in Theorem \ref{thm: D}, and \item all (finitely generated) GBS group that are non-elementary, non virtually $\F_n\times \Z$ and not isomorphic to $BS(1, n)$, Octopus GBS group in Proposition \ref{prop: non locally finite GBS}, $\text{GBS}_n$ groups in in Theorem \ref{thm: main GBSn} as well as Example \ref{eg: gbsn diagonal}, $\text{GBS}_2$ groups including Leary-Minasyan group in Theorem \ref{thm: E}. \end{itemize}Let $H$ be another countable discrete group.
 Suppose $G\times H\curvearrowright Z$ is a topological amenable minimal topologically free action on a compact metric space $Z$.
 Then its reduced crossed product is a unital Kirchberg algebra satisfying the UCT and thus classifiable by its Elliott invariant. \end{customcor}

-On the other hand, we remark that even though one may obtain these groups perform topologically free strong boundary actions by results above, all pure infiniteness for crossed product $C^*$-algebras in Theorem \ref{thm: boundary action}, Theorems \ref{thm: A} and \ref{thm: C} still cannot be deduced from Corollary \ref{cor: 2} directly because the action there may not be topologically amenable.
+On the other hand, we remark that Theorem \ref{thm: boundary action}, Theorems \ref{thm: A} and \ref{thm: C} cannot be deduced from Corollary \ref{cor: 2} because the action there may not be topologically amenable.
 Therefore, these crossed products could be non-nuclear.

 Finally, to the best knowledge of authors, these groups also provide new examples of \textit{highly transitive} groups.
 We refer to , e.g., \cite{H-O} and \cite{F-L-M-S} for the definition.
 Combining \cite[Theorem A]{F-L-M-S} with the results proven in this paper, it is straightforward to obtain the following result for all $C^*$-simple groups above, as we have shown that these groups admit minimal strongly hyperbolic actions on their Bass-Serre trees with a topologically free boundary action (the condition of strong hyperbolicity is called ``of general type'' in \cite{F-L-M-S}).